IBM/db2developerextension-about/docs/working-with-sql/saving-sql-results-to-a-file.md

 ---
-title: "Saving SQL results to a file"
+title: "Saving SQL statements to a file"
 ---

 # {{ page.title }}